Introduction: VideoDuke, Download Videos for Mac

 1. Step-by-Step Guide to Using Videoduke:

-First things first, I went to the official Videoduke site to get the software.
-The installation was really quick and simple.
+To start, I went to the official Videoduke site to get the software.
+The installation was rapid and simple.

 how to use videoduke: step 1

-I'd find the video I wanted to save in my browser—YouTube, TikTok, doesn't matter—and just copy the link.
+I'd find the video I wanted to save in my browser—YouTube, TikTok, or whatever—and just copy the link.

 how to use videoduke: step 2